archiejs/archiejs-core/README.md

 ## Project Background

-ArchieJs is derived from Architech.js (written by c9).
-ArchitectJs was difficult to work with as it did not provide friendly error messages for novice users and also it was complex, because it is meant for writing isomorphic code.
+ArchieJs is derived from Architech.js (written by c9) and have several improvements.
+It is simpler, provides friendly error messages for novice users and is no longer an isomorphic nodejs framework.

 The differences between ArchieJs and Archietect are as follows,